lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Underlying Components

-When a particular Composite KEM OID is supported, a CMS implementation MUST support the corresponding KDF and key-encryption algorithms listed in {{tab-cms-kdf-wrap}}, which have been chosen to preserve security and performance characteristics of each composite algorithm.
+When a particular Composite ML-KEM OID is supported, a CMS implementation MUST support the corresponding KDF and key-encryption algorithms listed in {{tab-cms-kdf-wrap}}, which have been chosen to preserve security and performance characteristics of each composite algorithm.

 ### Use of the HKDF-based Key Derivation Function